andweber/loxberry-plugin-kalliope/README.md

 ## License

 Copyright (c) 2017.
 All rights reserved.
-The install scripts are covery by the MIT license.
+The install scripts are covered by the MIT license.

 Loxone is a registered trademark by the loxone company.
 See [www.loxone.com](www.loxone.com).